KBNLwikimedia/MediaFromDelpher_ExtractCopyrightTemplates/stories/Free to use - Exploring public domain claims in Wikimedia Commons files sourced from Delpher (May 2025).md

 What insights can be gained from this dataset?
 A useful starting point is to examine the main reasons why files have been classified as public domain.

 **Grouping templates**<br/>
-To do this, we grouped the copyright templates according to their underlying rationale for placing files in the public domain.
+To do this, we first grouped the copyright templates according to their underlying rationale for placing files in the public domain.
 This process resulted in five distinct categories:

 1. *Copyrights expired because of age*: This is the most common reason, because the underlying work is too old to carry copyrights.
 Its digital reproduction (2D scan, photo) is generally also considered to be in the in the public domain.<br/>
 Example templates: [\{\{PD-old-70\}\}](https://commons.wikimedia.org/wiki/Template:PD-old-70) or [\{\{PD-old-70-expired\}\}](https://commons.wikimedia.org/wiki/Template:PD-old-70-expired).